paul-london/AI-Supply-Chain-Document-Assistant/README.md

 ### Running the Notebook

 Open `AI Supply Chain Document Assistant.ipynb` in Jupyter or Google Colab and run all cells in order.
 The Gradio UI will launch automatically in the final cell.
+Alternatively, follow the generated link to the Gradio-hosted interface.

 1. Upload a pharmaceutical PDF using the file input
 2. Wait for indexing to complete